jean-pierre-briot/ContinuatorPy/README.md

 You also need some physical MIDI interface (and maybe to configurate it on your computer) for some instrument (e.g., a keyboard, or any MIDI-enabled instrument).

-To run the software, run the command: python3 continuator-poly.py (or continuator-mono.poly) after having uncommented the final two lines:
+To run the software from a Unix shell, uncomment the final two lines of the code file (continuator-poly.py or continuator-mono.py)

     continuator = PrefixTreeContinuator()
     continuator.run('RealTime')

+and run the command:

+    python3 continuator-poly.py

+or

+    python3 continuator-mono.py

 You can also load the file in a Python interpreter, by copying in it the following three lines: